University of Pittsburgh

 Seminar Leaders

 Dr. Patrick Hughes is the Assistant Director of the University of Pittsburgh's National Consortium for Teaching About Asia (NCTA).
 He has lead and facilitated NCTA K-12 educator study tours to China, Tibet, Japan, and most recently Central Asia.
 Dr. Hughes holds a PhD in religious studies and has taught courses at the University of Pittsburgh and other local universities.
-He also teaches a first year programs course at Pitt, which focuses on Asian Studies.
+He has also taught a first year programs course at Pitt, which focused on Asian Studies.

 Program Manager